9/10

 Get the key stats from our work in 2020.
 Learn about the projects we worked on, how we responded to Covid-19 challenges and feedback from those that experienced our work both online and in-person.

-Coming Soon: University of Exeter Independent Evaluation
+University of Exeter Independent Evaluation

 The University of Exeter carried out an Independent Evaluation of our 2018-21 Restorative Leadership programme which was funded by the European Social Fund.
+Over 100 of Cornwall's school staff achieved ILM Level 3 qualifications in Restorative Leadership, awarded by project partner Cornwall College.
+Their 6 days of groupwork training & school projects reached thousands of Cornwall's young people.

 2019 - Creating Change - Impact Report